jimee8/tabSwitching/README.md

 ## Roadmap
 1. Different types of sorting algorithms, some in mind are insertion sort and quick sort, the user will be allowed to enter how many numbers they want sorted as well as how high the numbers will go
 2. More simple java programs such as calculator, and weather

+### For me
+This is for me to get more used to java springboot, docker, javascript, html, css, and git